HuynhKhuong/STM32-StarterPack/Readme.md

 > It turns out, an input pin on a MCU has an impedance that can vary from 100k - 1M Ohm.
 That means, Current going from Vcc -> pull up resistor -> input pin -> ground is very minute -> drop out voltage is minute -> input pins still recognizes high voltage.

 So we can just take biggest resistor possible right? *Read the link above for more information*

+### d.
+How to properly solder and how to keep tin clean?
+> Seems like this is a very simple topic.
+However, to most students who don't pratice regularly like me, it's time consuming to figure out things like this.
+1. **How to properly solder?** Remember to always keep your tin covered with soldering lead.

+First: *Soldering lead* is a very effective thermal conductive compound.
+Covering with *soldering lead* helps your tin to paste temperature better, and solder components quickly.
+Unless, you'll have to stick your tin to the component, wait for it to paste enough heat to melt the soldering lead.
+That would destroy your electrical components!

+Second: *Soldering lead* coverage will help prevent your tin from oxide process.
+If your tin experiences oxide process, It will be unable to get your *Soldering lead* stick on it anymore.

+2. **HOw to clean your tin?** Oxide process is a bad affect on tins.
+However, we can't completely prevent that phenomenon.
+More or less, it will cause on some part of your tins.
+That's the reason why we have to clean the tin regularly.
+And [*How to clean it*?](https://www.youtube.com/watch?v=ijNXNFVNRBY)

+Above is the link that I've chosen.
+On the internet, many tips are given.
+Some are quite controversial like *using sand paper*.
+I don't know the reason why but we'd better not touch on that method, do we?
+So below is the solution that we can use:
+> **Tools**: Flux, Soldering lead, **wet** sponge, steel/brass wool.
+> **Process**: Heat up your tin.
+Dip your tin into flux, the flux will help you get rid of most of oxide substances on your tin.
+Clean your tin with *sponge* or *brass wool*.
+Repeat that procedure until your tin is completely clean.
+Apply *soldering lead* on your tin to prevent it from oxide process again.